riojosdev/100-days-of-code/log.md

 Later I felt I needed to update some of my strategies.
 And I came upon Open Web Analytics framework a great alternative to Google Analytics.
 So I figured to do that too on the side.
 But it kinda requires a server side dashboard, so now I think I have to build a dashboard on Heroku with a touch of PHP and MySQL.
 Now I'm getting back on PHP after a long time.
 I feel kinda unmotivated to do PHP.
 I'm actually excited to do JavaScript!

 **Link(s) to work**: None

+### Day 59: Jul 20, 2020

+**Today's Progress**: Finished on the ObservableHQ basic tutorial

+**Thoughts:** ObservableHQ first step tutorial I have completed.
+It is kinda cool.
+We can import cells from other notebooks users have created, that's kinda cool.
+Plus We can also require libraries from the NPM!
+I'm like WOW!

+**Link(s) to work**: None